Acquiring and Building the VTP Software under Windows

 You won't need them.

-4. Remember, build only the projects "aui", "base", "core", "net" and "gl".
+3. Remember, you only need to build the projects "aui", "base", "core", "net" and "gl".

 3. Download the VTP source distribution